fangq/mcx/README.txt

  {
     "Help": {
       "[en]": {
-        "Domain::VolumeFile": "file full path to the volume file, file mst be in the uchar binary format", "Domain::Dim": "dimension of the data array stored in the volume file", "Domain::OriginType": "similar to --srcfrom0, 1 if the origin is [0 0 0], 0 if it is [1.0,1.0,1.0]", "Domain::Step": "do not change this, should be always be 1", "Domain::CacheBoxP0": "for cachebox mcx with -R negative_num, this specifies a 3D index for a corner of the cache region, in grid unit", "Domain::CacheBoxP1": "the other corner, the starting value of the indices is 1",
+        "Domain::VolumeFile": "file full path to the volume description file, can be a binary or JSON file", "Domain::Dim": "dimension of the data array stored in the volume file", "Domain::OriginType": "similar to --srcfrom0, 1 if the origin is [0 0 0], 0 if it is [1.0,1.0,1.0]", "Domain::Step": "do not change this, should be always be 1", "Domain::LengthUnit": "define the voxel length in mm, similar to --unitinmm", "Domain::CacheBoxP0": "for cachebox mcx with -R negative_num, this specifies a 3D index for a corner of the cache region, in grid unit", "Domain::CacheBoxP1": "the other corner, the starting value of the indices is 1",